 Academic profile

-Kelvin is the Specialist Adviser on planning policy to the House of Commons Levelling Up, Housing, Communities Select Committee and on development and the environment to the House of Lords Built Environment Committee.
+He is the permanent Specialist Adviser on planning policy to the House of Commons Levelling Up, Housing, Communities Select Committee and to the House of Lords Built Environment Committee for its 2023 inquiry into development and environmental regulation.

 He is a Senior Lecturer (part-time) at the School of Applied Sciences at the University of Brighton and is Chair of the RTPI Partnership Board at the Chinese University of Hong Kong (CUHK).

-He is Chair of the Board of Brighton Housing Trust, having previously been a member of the Board of Trustees of Shelter for six years.
+He is Chair of the Board of Brighton Housing Trust, having previously been a member of the Board of Trustees of Shelter.

 He was formerly an Examining Inspector dealing with major infrastructure projects for the Planning Inspectorate and previously Director of Policy and Research and then the Chief Policy Adviser to the Royal Town Planning Institute.